bolt/docs/source/content.md

   - `required: true`: Use this to make a field required.
 See below for examples.
   - `pattern: ..`: Use this to validate a field against a certain pattern.
 See below for examples.
+  - `allowtwig: true`: Explicitly allow twig to be used in this field.
+This is needed if you want to allow twig snippets in your content.

 ### Prefix and Postfix
 Sometimes it can be beneficial to add some extra text, labels or other markup to